NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 Kernel Descriptions
 ^^^^^^^^^^^^^^^^^^^

-The fourth (or second) nested element is the kernel description.
+The fifth (or second) nested element is the kernel description.
 This is a very important configuration parameter and its content must describe synthetically and precisely the SPICE kernel.
 The recommended structure of the description is::